Using PLU and SKU numbers

 Better Inventory Tracking

 When each product variant has its unique SKU number, you gain much tighter control over inventory tracking.
-Your point-of-sale system can generate detailed reports by SKU showing exactly which items are in stock, which are selling fastest, and which need reordered.
+Your point-of-sale system can generate detailed reports by SKU showing exactly which items are in stock, which are selling fastest, and which need reordering.

 This granular data makes it easier to minimize excess inventory and stock the right amount of each item.
 No more guessing how many of each t-shirt size or colour to order.
 The sales velocity by SKU tells you exactly what’s moving.